JeremiahR01/bootcamp2/README.md

 # bootcamp2
-The second session of the bootcamp
+The second session of the bootcamp Summer